Bunun people: Music

+Legends

 According to Bunun legend, in times long past, two suns shone down upon the earth and made it unbearably hot.
 A father and a son endured numerous hardships and finally shot down one of the suns, which then became the moon.
 In its wrath, the moon demanded that father and son would return to their own people to tell them that they henceforth had to obey three commandments or face annihilation.
 The first was that they had to constantly observe the waxing and waning of the moon and conduct all rituals and work according to its rhythm.
 The second commandment stated that all Bunun had to conduct rituals throughout their lives to honor the spirits of heaven and earth.
 The third commandment told them of forbidden behaviours, and forced them to become an orderly and peaceful people.

 A variant of the story tells that long, long ago, a mother and father went out working in the field and took their newly born son with them.
 While working, they put the child in a basket at the side of the field, and for a whole day he lay in the unbearable heat of the two suns.
 When the parents returned in the late afternoon, they found that their son had completely dried up and turned into a black lizard.
 Stricken by grief, the father took his bow and shot down one of the suns.

 This story illustrates the importance of the sky in traditional Bunun animist religion.
 The Bunun assumed that the world in which they lived were full of supernatural beings (qanitu) that were often associated with particular places (trees, rocks, etc.).
 An important locus of supernatural power was the sky (dihanin/diqanin).
 All supernatural forces seem to have had a fairly abstract character and it is therefore not really clear whether the sky was a god or just a place in which all kinds of spirits lived.